Nuclei-Software/nuclei-board-labs/doc/source/overview/overview.rst

 * Level 2: Advanced Labs

 The labs in this level cover the advanced topics of |nuclei_board|.
-For example, benchmark tests, basic applications (additional hardware needed), Real-Time Operating System (RTOS), and so on.
+For example, basic applications (additional hardware needed), Real-Time Operating System (RTOS), and so on.

 Supported Hardware Platform